 -

-If the mould covers a large area, like more than half a wall
+If the mould covers a large area (greater than 3 square meters)

 -